 Once all components are prepared, you can assemble your bowls.
 Don't forget to pour a "cold one" and enjoy!

-Prepare veggies for roasting - smalls size gets it done more quickly!
+Prepare veggies for roasting - small pieces get it done more quickly!

 Roast veggies until the edges are caramelized and vegetables are tender.